KhalisFoundation/sttm-desktop/HELP.md

 EXTRA LONG: Most popular amongst followers of Buddha Dal.

 You can adjust Bani Length in the Settings tab.

+### <a name="vishraams">What are Vishraams?</a>

+Vishraams indicate pauses in Gurbani.
+There are both long pauses and short pause that are denoted by different colors (see next question).
+It is important to note that Vishraams are interpretations from Gursikhs and are not written directly in Guru Granth Sahib Jee.

+### <a name="vishraams-options">What are the Vishraam styles and sources?</a>

+The Khalis team preformed a user study to determine the best way to display Vishraams.
+You have the option (in the Settings) to choose between Colored Words or a Gradient Background.
+Colors are defined below:

+*   Colored Text:
+    *   *Red* - long pause
+    *   *Yellow* - short pause

+Additionally, you have the option to choose between Vishraam sources:

+*   Sources:
+    *   *STTM Living* - Vishraams being actively updated/corrected by the Khalis Foundation team of sevaadaars
+    *   *iGurbani* - Vishraams as shown in the iGurbani mobile app
+     *  *STTM 2* - Vishraams as shown in the old SikhiToTheMax 2 app

 ### <a name="additional-info">Additional Database/Search Information</a>